oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

       }
    }

-The following is the manually adjusted code which ensures all work items has same run footprint in the for loop.
+The following code shows how to fix the hang issue by making sure all work items has same run footprint in the for loop.

 .. code-block:: cpp
    :linenos: